JLRipley314/TeukolskyQNMFunctions.jl/README.md

 quasinormal mode codes, e.g.
 Leo Stein's [qnm code](https://github.com/duetosymmetry/qnm).
-If you just want to compute a quasinormal mode, I suggest using that code, or looking at the publically available qnm tables, e.g.
+If you just want to compute a quasinormal mode, I suggest using that code, or looking at the publicly available qnm tables, e.g.
 Emanuele Berti's [tables of qnm](https://pages.jh.edu/eberti2/ringdown/).

 # To Do